How to Become a Wisconsin Notary

 Yes.
 A surety bond in the amount of $500 is required for new and renewing notaries public.
 The surety bond must be provided by an insurance/surety company licensed to write surety bonds in the State of Wisconsin.
 No bond is required for attorneys licensed to practice law in Wisconsin who are applying for a permanent notary public commission.

-Do I need a Wisconsin notary errors & omission insurance?
+Do I need a Wisconsin notary errors and omission insurance?

 A Wisconsin errors and omissions insurance policy is optional.
 However, the American Association of Notaries strongly recommends that Wisconsin notaries public obtain errors and omissions insurance for their personal protection against liability.
 Errors and omission insurance is designed to protect notaries public from liability against unintentional notarial mistakes or omissions that result in financial damages to the public or a document signer.
 An E&O policy covers legal fees and damages based on the coverage a Wisconsin notary public selects.
 The omissions policies are not filed with the Wisconsin Department of Financial Institutions.